Make Batch Cooking Your BFF

 Giving Classic Meals a Healthy Spin

 If you have a craving for bangers and buttery mash, batch cook these sausage and fennel meatballs with lentils instead.
 The lentils, mixed with fennel and carrots and cooked in wine and stock makes for a dish which is healthy, filling and flavourful.
-Instead of chilli con carne, try this vegan beer and bean chilli as an alternative.
+Instead of chilli con carne, try this vegan Five bean chilli as an alternative.
 This spicy dish replaces meat with tender veggies and adds depth to the sauce through the addition of beer.
 The longer you simmer your chilli in its pan, the more flavour your chilli will have.

 Currys are Perfect for Batch Cooking